RaycatWhoDat/crimson/reference.md

      first-block Z! second-block

 DESCRIPTION:
      Returns a flattened block with items corresponding with both iterables.
-NOTE: This will not compose nicely like Z does.
      Z! is an op! value.

 ARGUMENTS: